 Today we are talking all about Autism.
 What is it?
-How we know if our child may have it, what we can do about it, how we process it.
+How do we know if our child may have it, what can we do about it, and how do we process it?
 This is a huge topic, and whether your child has autism or another neurological disorder, I know this episode will be valuable to you in some way.
 I am going to share my story on how Remy was diagnosed and what we have done with her ever since.

 After that, she had about 6 more seizures like that in the days to come.
 Fast forward through the next several months, and she was diagnosed with a rare genetic disorder called PCDH19.
 This is a type of epilepsy that causes clustered seizures and many of the girls and some boys who have this disorder also have intellectual disabilities and autism is common too.